EliaTogni/Univault/Privatezza e Protezione dei Dati.md

 ## Algorithms for _CS_ and _CG_
 ### Mondrian multidimensional algorithm
 Each attribute in $QI$ represents a dimension.
-Each tuple in PT represents a point in the space defined by $QI$.
+Each tuple in $PT$ represents a point in the space defined by $QI$.
 Tuples with the same $QI$ value are represented by giving a multiplicity value to points.
 The multi-dimensional space is partitioned by splitting dimensions such that each area contains at least k occurrences of point values.
 All the points in a region are generalized to a unique value.
 The corresponding tuples are substituted by the computed generalization.<br />
 Mondrian algorithm is flexible and can operate:
 - on a different number of attributes:
 	- single-dimension;